truenas/documentation/content/TrueCommand/AdminGuide/Admin/LDAPServers.md

 ## Updating the LDAP Server

-TrueCommand only checks for usernames and passwords when authenticating LDAP credentials.
+TrueCommand only checks for usernames, passwords, and groups when authenticating LDAP credentials.
 You may add entries for email, phone number, or URLs, but TrueCommand does not check for them.

 The LDAP server uses an LDAP Data Interchange Format (LDIF) file to add or modify entries in the server.